-4.1 The algorithm
+A. The algorithm

 Figure 14 shows the basic SFB algorithm.
-SFB is a FIFO queueing algorithm that identifies and rate-limits non-responsive flows based on accounting mechanisms similar to those used with BLUE.
+SFB is a FIFO queueing algorithm that identifies and rate-limits nonresponsive flows based on accounting mechanisms similar to those used with BLUE.
 SFB maintains $N \times L$ accounting bins.
-The bins are organized in L levels with N bins in each level.
+The bins are organized in L levels with Nbins in each level.
 In addition, SFB maintains (L) independent hash functions, each associated with one level of the accounting bins.
-Each hash function maps a flow into one of the N accounting bins in that level.
+Each hash function maps a flow, via its connection ID (Source address, Destination address, Source port, Destination port, Protocol), into one of the N accounting bins in that level.
 The accounting bins are used to keep track of queue occupancy statistics of packets belonging to a particular bin.
-This is in contrast to Stochastic Fair Queueing [20] (SFQ) where the hash function maps flows into separate queues.
-Each bin in SFB keeps a marking/dropping probability $p_m$ as in BLUE, which is updated based on bin occupancy.
+This is in contrast to Stochastic Fair Queueing [24] (SFQ) where the hash function maps flows into separate queues.
+Each bin in SFB keeps a marking/dropping probability p_m as in BLUE, which is updated based on bin occupancy.
 As a packet arrives at the queue, it is hashed into one of the N bins in each of the L levels.
-If the number of packets mapped to a bin goes above a certain threshold (i.e., the size of the bin), $p_m$ for the bin is increased.
-If the number of packets drops to zero, $p_m$ is decreased.
+If the number of packets mapped to a bin goes above a certain threshold (i.e., the size of the bin), p_m for the bin is increased.
+If the number of packets drops to zero, p_m is decreased.

-The observation which drives SFB is that a non-responsive flow quickly drives $p_m$ to 1 in all of the L bins it is hashed into.
-Responsive flows may share one or two bins with non-responsive flows, however, unless the number of non-responsive flows is extremely large compared to the number of bins, a responsive flow is likely to be hashed into at least one bin that is not polluted with non-responsive flows and thus has a normal $p_m$ value.
-The decision to mark a packet is based on $p{min}$ , the minimum $p_m$ value of all bins to which the flow is mapped into.
-If $p{min}$ is 1, the packet is identified as belonging to a non-responsive flow and is then rate-limited.
+The observation which drives SFB is that a nonresponsive flow quickly drives p_m to 1 in all of the L bins it is hashed into.
+Responsive flows may share one or two bins with non-responsive flows, however, unless the number of non-responsive flows is extremely large compared to the number of bins, a responsive flow is likely to be hashed into at least one bin that is not polluted with nonresponsive flows and thus has a normal p_m value.
+The decision to mark a packet is based on p{min} , the minimum p_m value of all bins to which the flow is mapped into.
+If p{min} is 1, the packet is identified as belonging to a non-responsive flow and is then rate-limited.
 Note that this approach is akin to applying a Bloom filter on the incoming flows.
-In this case, the dictionary of messages or words is learned on the fly and consists of the IP headers of the nonresponsive flows which are multiplexed across the link [1].
+In this case, the dictionary of messages or words is learned on the fly and consists of the IP headers of the non-responsive flows which are multiplexed across the link [2].
 When a non-responsive flow is identified using these techniques, a number of options are available to limit the transmission rate of the flow.
 In this paper, flows identified as being non-responsive are simply limited to a fixed amount of bandwidth.
-This policy is enforced by limiting the rate of packet enqueues for flows with $p{min}$ values of 1.
+This policy is enforced by limiting the rate of packet enqueues for flows with p{min} values of 1.
 Figure 15 shows an example of how SFB works.
 As the figure shows, a non-responsive flow drives up the marking probabilities of all of the bins it is mapped into.
 While the TCP flow shown in the figure may map into the same bin as the non-responsive flow at a particular level, it maps into normal bins at other levels.
-Because of this, the minimum marking probability of the TCP flow is below 1.0 and thus, it is not identified as being nonresponsive.
+Because of this, the minimum marking probability of the TCP flow is below 1.0 and thus, it is not identified as being non-responsive.
 On the other hand, since the minimum marking probability of the non-responsive flow is 1.0, it is identified as being non-responsive and rate-limited.